david415/ansible-tor/README.md

 This example playbook sets up tor relays with hidden service for ssh...

-This playbook needlessly demonstrates waiting for the hidden services to be created... by awaiting the existence of the tor hidden service hostname files.
+This playbook demonstrates waiting for the hidden services to be created... by awaiting the existence of the tor hidden service hostname files.
 This happens when the role variable "tor_wait_for_hidden_services" is set to yes.